-- (a) 1-bed 7%
+- (a) 1-bed 22%

-- (b) 2-bed 28%
+- (b) 2-bed 12%

-- (b) 3-bed 32%
+- (b) 3-bed 46%

-- (c) 4-bed 33%
+- (c) 4-bed 20%

-In terms of the percentage of property sizes by bedroom number, the proposals are at a variance with the indicative targets contained within the SHMA.
+In terms of the percentage of property sizes by bedroom number, the proposals are at a variance with the indicative targets contained within the SHMA on the application site but are more evenly distributes if seen in conjunction with the wider development site(s).
 Whilst the proposed housing mix varies from the indicative mix contained within the SHMA, criterion c) of Policy H3 also provides scope to take account of the characteristics of the existing housing stock in the locality.

-The nearest properties on Glossop Road comprise predominantly stone and brick built pre 1919 garden terraces.
-Further to the north is the Gamesley Estate that comprises largely two and three bed semi-detached and terraced houses and small number of bungalows.
+The nearest properties on Glossop Road comprise predominantly stone and brick built pre1919 garden terraces.
+Further to the north is the Gamesley Estate that comprises 1970s largely two and three bed semi-detached and terraced houses and small number of bungalows.
 The proposed development seeks to provide a mix of apartments, terraced dwellings, semidetached dwellings and detached dwellings.
 The presence of apartments and detached dwellings would broaden the housing mix currently available in the Gamesley area.